-Beth Macy, the Virginia-based best-selling author and sharp-eyed observer of the opioid crisis and other challenges facing rural America, will speak at Longwood early next year.
+Beth Macy, the Virginia-based best-selling author and sharp-eyed observer of the opioid crisis and other challenges facing rural America, will speak at Longwood later this month.

 Macy’s recent best-seller, Dopesick: Dealers, Doctors, and the Drug Company That Addicted America, made the New York Times’ list of 100 Notable Books of 2018.
 It followed her widely acclaimed previous works, Truevine and Factory Man, which tell the story of John Bassett III, a third-generation furniture factory owner, and his efforts to save hundreds of jobs and his family’s legacy in southwest Virginia.